campswim/dashboard-demo/README.md

     [x] As an adminstrator, I want to select one, some, or all ignored orders and perform any one of the following actions on them:
       [x] unignore.

-- Order View page (currently hidden)
+- Order Summary page

-    [x] As a user, I want to see the order detail from various places (CRM, Staging, ERP) to determine how far the order went through the CRM2GP workflow and compare order values among these various stages.
+    [x] As a user, I want to see an order's detail from various places (CRM, Staging, ERP) to determine how far the order went through the workflow and compare order values among the various stages.
     [ ] As an administrator, I want to be able to do the following:
-      [x] pull an order manually if it only exists in the CRM;
+      [ ] pull an order manually if it only exists in the CRM;
-      [x] repull or repull with mismatch if an order returns an error, showing these action buttons conditionally;
+      [ ] repull or repull with mismatch if an order returns an error, showing these action buttons conditionally;
-      [x] repush and order manually if it returns an error, showing this button conditionally;
+      [ ] repush and order manually if it returns an error, showing this button conditionally;
-      [x] push an order manually if it is in staging and not yet in the ERP;
+      [ ] push an order manually if it is in staging and not yet in the ERP;
       [ ] hide the pull option for the CRM if the order is in staging.

 - Failed Processes page